jxlin/RoboND-Kinematics-Project/REPORT.md

 In the following subsections I will explain some of the details of my implementation, which in order to make it modular and reusable I had to separate some of the functionality into modules.

-The first implementation was made in Typescript, because from some time I wanted to finish a simulator for testing FK and IK in the browser.
+The first implementation was made in Typescript, because for some time I wanted to finish a basic robot visualizer in the browser.

 After the implementation was made in Typescript, and the implementation worked correctly in FK and IK tasks, I just ported it to Python without some of the unnecessary parts, thus completing the project requirements after successfully picking the target and dropping it to the bin.

-While porting I had to make some tools to check that my implementation was correct, and because I didn't have access to a debugger, as in the Typescript implementation.
-This yield some test UI in ROS and some extra launchs to check that the FK and IK implementations were correct.
+While porting I had to make some tools to check that my implementation was correct, because I didn't have access to a debugger, as in the Typescript implementation.
+This yield some test UI, some testing nodes and some extra launch files all in ROS, to check that the FK and IK implementations were correct.

 ### 0. DH library